 - Google has rolled out free access to its advanced Hangouts Meet video-conferencing capabilities to all G Suite customers until July 1 so businesses can stay connected with their teams and vendors.

-This spreadsheet will regularly be updated with financial resources for small businesses.
+Our relief finder will regularly be updated with financial resources for small businesses.
 Check back for the most up-to-date information, and share it with a business owner who may benefit from the support.